Diminished Value Claims: Getting Paid for Your Car's Lost Resale Value

 Can I file a diminished value claim if the accident was my fault?

 In most states, no. Diminished value claims are almost exclusively available as third-party claims filed against the at-fault driver's insurance.
 If you caused the accident, you generally cannot collect diminished value from your own insurer — unless you're in a state like Georgia or North Carolina with first-party protections, and even then, most standard policies exclude it.
-Always review your specific policy language and consult a local attorney.
+Always review your specific policy language and consult a local attorney before assuming coverage.

 How does a Carfax report affect my diminished value claim?

 A Carfax report creates a permanent record of your accident that future buyers and dealers will always see.
 This documented history directly reduces what the market will pay for your vehicle, even after a flawless repair.
-In a diminished value claim, your Carfax report serves as objective evidence of value loss and strengthens your case against the insurance company.
+In a diminished value claim, your Carfax report serves as objective evidence of value loss and strengthens your case against the insurance company — particularly in 2026 when digital vehicle history is more widely consulted than ever before.

 Is a professional appraisal required to file a diminished value claim?